builduilabs/ship-an-app-with-remix/09-making-the-entry-form-reusable/README.md

-# Making our form reusable
+# Making the entry form reusable

 Refactor our form component so it can be used to both create and edit entries.

-Watch on Build UI → [buildui.com/courses/my-first-remix-app/making-our-for-reusable](https://buildui.com/courses/my-first-remix-app/making-our-for-reusable)
+Watch on Build UI → [buildui.com/courses/my-first-remix-app/making-the-entry-form-reusable](https://buildui.com/courses/my-first-remix-app/making-the-entry-form-reusable)

 ## Links